-Each year we accept between 10 and 15 new students.
-We currently have a multi-age classroom of 25 children (ages 3-6) and strive for a balance between ages and genders.
-We give admission preference to three year old children who benefit from being in a Montessori environment for three years.
-Families should begin by contacting Ann Arbor Children’s House to arrange a visit.
-Visits generally begin in December for the following school year.
-This visit is for parents and the prospective student and generally last about 30 minutes between 9:30 and 10:30 in the morning.
+We currently have a multi-age classroom of 20 children and strive for a balance between ages and genders.
+We welcome you and your child to visit us.
+Visits last about 30 minutes between 9:30 and 10:30 in the morning.
 At the point when a mutual decision is agreed upon regarding enrollment, an application form will be offered.
 In addition to the application, a deposit of $250.00 is required to reserve your child’s spot.
 This will be applied to the last month’s tuition.

 We require a student’s immunization records at the time of application.
 Michigan law requires that the parent or guardian of every new student entering a public or private school must provide an immunization record that documents the child has received all of the required immunizations or at least one does of each required immunization and is not yet due for the next dose.
 If a non-medical waiver is desired, the parent or guardian must make an appointment at the Washtenaw County Public Health Department to receive science-based vaccine education and a certified waiver.